 4. Analyze, Apply & Re-analyze

-Once you have made the necessary color adjustments, you need to re-run the color analysis at least with Adobe Color again.
+Once you have made all the necessary color adjustments, I recommend re-running color analysis again at least with Adobe Color.

-This is to see if the changes you made have moved you closer to your aim.
+This is to see if the changes you made have taken you closer to your objective.

-If it doesn’t, fine-tune the adjustments and re-run color analysis once more.
+If it doesn’t, fine-tune and re-run color analysis again.